The famous Cornish Mine that everyone is talking about.

 Wheal Roots is a true subterranean & very old Cornish Tin mine.
-There are passages on four levels that may be explored, there is a further unexplored & flooded level.
-There are a number of capped access shafts and about 3 miles of passageways.
+There are passages on four levels that may be explored, there is a further unexplored & flooded level deeper below.
+There are a number of capped access shafts and about 3 miles of explored passageways.
 The mine has three stope shafts where tin bearing ore was removed and these distinctive blue tinted veins are seen on the guided tours.
 The mine was worked by vertical shafts with ladders some of which are pointed out during the tour, others are not accessible or are capped.
 Ladderway Shaft is fitted with a staircase which is used to access 3 LEVEL of the mine.

 There are a number of unique features such as the Shammeling Shaft and distinctive veins of blue peach or ore-bearing tourmaline.
 Recently one of the professors from the Camborne School of Mines discovered that the main stope shaft is the location of a relatively rare Carbona Mass.
 Parts of the mine were worked in mediaeval times but the areas shown to visitors today date from the 1700s.

 Sir Neil Cossons OBE FSA FMA, the former chairman of English Heritage and current President of the Association of Independent Museums (AIM), is regarded as the leading authority on industrial heritage in Britain.
 He declared that Poldark Mine was One of the two most atmospheric mine tours in Europe.
 The other mine being the vast 14th century former Royal Salt Mine near Krakow in Poland which has been open as a state museum for many years.